Add Gene Annotation

 ;AbuttingExons=AddBoth

-; Commit frequency: indicates how often the process commits annotations.
-Every N annotations.; Commit frequency: indicates how often the process commits annotations.
+; Commit frequency: indicates how often the process commits annotations to the database.
 Every N annotations.

 CommitFrequency=1000

 ; Method (required): annotation method.
-If new, should be specified in METHOD section.
+If new, should be specified in the [Method] section.

 Method=Phytozome13